Mr4FX/MLS/README.md

 </p>

-# MLS - Mail List Splitter
+# MLS - Extract email list by domain
 This tool splits big email lists by domain

 Use this tool to split lists, in example if you have a big list and you want to extract only hotmail emails